Keep to the perimeter to reduce your food budget

 Many experts recommend walking around the perimeter of the store, without going down the aisles.

-Have you ever heard of doing a quick walk around the perimeter of the grocery store, without going down the aisles?
-By doing this, you can usually find most of the products you need while avoiding the temptation of snacks and processed foods, which are often more expensive.
-Generally, circling the outside of the aisles will also help you eat healthier (fruits, vegetables, meat, fish, milk, cheeses).
+By doing this, you can usually find most of the products you need while avoiding the temptation of processed foods, which are often more expensive.
+Generally, circling the outside of the aisles will also help you eat healthier (fruit, vegetables, meat, fish, milk, cheese).

 If you tend to shop at the same store, a points card can help you save big, especially if you pay using a credit card that also earns points.
 Just be sure to pay your credit card balance in full.

 You'll save even more by checking flyers and using apps that give you access to coupons and cashbacks.

 Other ways to save on your food budget

 - Try not to throw out food.
 According to the Food and Agriculture Organization of the United Nations, Canadians waste around 40% of their food.
 That's like losing $40 for every $100 you spend at the grocery store.
 Not to mention the environmental impact!